PrestaShop/open-source/content/get-involved/report-issues/how-issues-are-sorted.md

 Examples:

-- Difficulty accessing the front office or back office (significant slowdown, error during installation or update, fatal error)
+- Difficulty to access the Front Office or Back Office (significant slowdown, error during installation or update, fatal error)
 - Difficulty to globally manage categories, products or customers
 - Difficulty to globally place and manage orders